andykirik/vimsetup/README.md

 ```
 netrw - directory browser
 ```
-:Explore - opens netrw in the current window
-:Sexplore - opens netrw in a horizontal split :Vexplore - opens netrw in a vertical split
+:Explore or :Ex <path> - opens netrw in the current window :Sexplore or :Sex <path> - opens netrw in a horizontal split :Vexplore or :Vex <path> - opens netrw in a vertical split :Vex! <path> - opens netrw in a vertical split, opposite side I - Toggle the banner c - Make the browsing directory the current working directory i - Cycle between different listing modes (one of them is tree mode) enter - Open files/directories
+- - Go up one directory
+o - Open file/directory in new horizontal split v - Open file/directory in new vertical split t - Open file/directory in new tab p - Preview file without (moving the cursor from netrw) x - Open the file/directory with the default system app
 ```

 ## License